-ABX464 for Rheumatoid Arthritis
+Obefazimod for Rheumatoid Arthritis

-In addition to the clinical observations in UC patients, Abivax generated promising pre-clinical data from collagen-induced arthritis animal models that were the basis for moving into the ongoing Phase 2a clinical trial in rheumatoid arthritis (RA).
+In addition to the clinical observations in UC patients, Abivax generated promising pre-clinical data from collagen-induced arthritis animal models that were the basis for moving into the Phase 2a clinical trial in rheumatoid arthritis (RA).

-In the Clinic
+In the clinic

 Based on the results of the Phase 2a clinical study, Abivax is planning to start a clinical phase 2b program in RA.